PX4/PX4-user_guide/en/getting_started/flight_controller_selection.md

 Controller | Description
 --- | ---
 [Qualcomm Snapdragon Flight](../flight_controller/snapdragon_flight.md) | A high-end autopilot computer that runs PX4 on the DSP (on QuRT RTOS).
 It includes a camera and WiFi.
-[Intel® Aero Ready to Fly Drone](../complete_vehicles/intel_aero.md) | A UAS development platform that integrates a Linux computer, PX4 on NuttX, and a camera in a single package.
 [Raspberry Pi 2/3 Navio2](../flight_controller/raspberry_pi_navio2.md) | RaPi can be connected to an autopilot and used as a companion computer.